redefine-cs/redefine-cs.github.io/_staffers/manu.md

 ---

-Manu Prakasam graduated last year from UC Berkeley with a degree in Electrical Engineering and Computer Science.
+Manu Prakasam graduated from UC Berkeley with a degree in Electrical Engineering and Computer Science.
 He’s interested in environmentalism, tennis, and tech policy, but these days he mostly spends his free time pretending to train for a marathon.